mdn/content/files/en-us/web/http/status/index.md

 - {{HTTPStatus(426, "426 Upgrade Required")}}
   - : The server refuses to perform the request using the current protocol but might be willing to do so after the client upgrades to a different protocol.
 The server sends an {{HTTPHeader("Upgrade")}} header in a 426 response to indicate the required protocol(s).
 - {{HTTPStatus(428, "428 Precondition Required")}}
   - : The origin server requires the request to be conditional.
-This response is intended to prevent the 'lost update' problem, where a client GETs a resource's state, modifies it, and PUTs it back to the server, when meanwhile a third party has modified the state on the server, leading to a conflict.
+This response is intended to prevent the 'lost update' problem, where a client `GET`s a resource's state, modifies it and `PUT`s it back to the server, when meanwhile a third party has modified the state on the server, leading to a conflict.
 - {{HTTPStatus(429, "429 Too Many Requests")}}
   - : The user has sent too many requests in a given amount of time ("rate limiting").
 - {{HTTPStatus(431, "431 Request Header Fields Too Large")}}
   - : The server is unwilling to process the request because its header fields are too large.
 The request may be resubmitted after reducing the size of the request header fields.
 - {{HTTPStatus(451, "451 Unavailable For Legal Reasons")}}
-  - : The user-agent requested a resource that cannot legally be provided, such as a web page censored by a government.
+  - : The user agent requested a resource that cannot legally be provided, such as a web page censored by a government.

-## Server error responses
+## Server error responses {#server_error_responses}

 - {{HTTPStatus(500, "500 Internal Server Error")}}
-  - : The server has encountered a situation it doesn't know how to handle.
+  - : The server has encountered a situation it does not know how to handle.
 - {{HTTPStatus(501, "501 Not Implemented")}}
   - : The request method is not supported by the server and cannot be handled.
 The only methods that servers are required to support (and therefore that must not return this code) are `GET` and `HEAD`.
 - {{HTTPStatus(502, "502 Bad Gateway")}}